michael-sumner/go-make-things/content/terms.md

 ## Your account

-Your Learning Products may include access to the [Go Make Things Learning Portal](https://courses.gomakethings.com), where you can access your Learning Products, join the Community, and more.
+Your Products may include access to the [Go Make Things Learning Portal](https://courses.gomakethings.com), where you can access your Products, join the Community, and more.

 You are responsible for maintaining the security of your account and password.
 Go Make Things cannot and will not be liable for any loss or damage from your failure to comply with this security obligation.

 Your login may only be used by one person.
 A single login shared by multiple people is not permitted.
-If you wish to give additional people access to the Learning Products, they have to purchase their own copy.
+If you wish to give additional people access to the Products, they have to purchase their own copy.